osrf/gazebo_tutorials/gazebojs_pubsub/tutorial.md

 gazebo.publish('gazebo.msgs.WorldControl', '~/world_control', { pause: true});
 ~~~

+Type the following to subscribe to the `~/world_stats` topic and send the ouput to `console.log`.

+~~~
+gazebo.subscribe('gazebo.msgs.WorldStatistics',  '~/world_stats', console.log)
+~~~

 The arguments to publish are the message type, the topic name, and the message (in JSON format) .
 Once published, the message is going to be received by each subscriber for this topic.

 Subscribers provide a callback function for a specific type of message on a certain topic.
 Each time a new message is published by a publisher, the callback is invoked for every subscriber to this topic.

-For example, this command displays the world_stats messages by subscribing to the `~/world_stats` topic with the `console.log` message, that prints the messages to the console.
-You can substitue `console.log` with any function that takes `(error, result)` as arguments.

-~~~
-gazebo.subscribe('gazebo.msgs.WorldStatistics',  '~/world_stats', console.log)
-~~~

 It is possible to unsubscribe to a topic.
 When `unsubscribe` is called, all subscriptions to that topic are removed.